 5. Both Cannabis and Psilocybin Mushrooms were Relegated to Schedule I in 1970

 In 1970, both cannabis and magic mushrooms were categorized as Schedule I drugs by the U.S. Drug Enforcement Agency (DEA).
-Schedule I is reserved for drugs that have a high potential for abuse and no known medical potential.
+Schedule I is reserved for drugs that have no currently accepted medical use and a high potential for abuse..

 Over the past 50 years, many people have criticized the appropriateness of this scheduling and questioned whether it was politically based.

 6. The Past 50 Years of Research Shows that Cannabis and Psilocybin Mushrooms are Relatively Safe and Beneficial

 Research has shown that both cannabis and (especially) psilocybin mushrooms are relatively safe and medically beneficial.

 In the case of cannabis, this evidence has supported some recent changes to regulations and allowed for growth in that industry.